Samsung S5 launch coincides with Korean carriers' phone sales suspension

 But the communications regulator on Friday banned SK Telecom Co Ltd, KT Corp and LG UPlus Corp from signing up customers or replacing phones for dates ranging from March 13 to May 19.

-The carriers, fighting for more share of a market where 7 out of 10 people already have smartphones, had broken regulations by subsidising more than 270,000 won ($250) the cost of handsets.
+The carriers, fighting for more share of a market where 7 out of 10 people already have smartphones, had broken regulations by subsidizing more than 270,000 won ($250) the cost of handsets.

 “The Korean market accounts for a relatively small portion of Samsung’s overall smartphone sales, but given that they need to maximize sales in the first three months of the launch, the operation suspension of mobile carriers could hit initial S5 sales,” said IM Investment & Securities analyst Lee Min-hee.